A New Way Forward for Students

 Students have enough to worry about right now.
 COVID-19 has upended their lives in countless ways.
 Yet they’ve stuck with it.
 And now it’s time for change.
 This fall, PSU is reopening safely for in-person classes, and we are welcoming as many students as possible — no stress required.

 Now is the time to put new ideas in action.
 It’s time to forget if and figure out how.
 It’s time to think bigger and bolder to create a new way forward, together.

 Portland State is rising to the challenge of COVID-19 by developing new ways to learn, live and connect — on and off campus.
-To protect your health and well-being, nearly all our classes are remote, but our campus is open — with new safety measures — to provide student support.
+To protect your health and well-being, nearly all our classes are remote through summer 2021, but our campus is open — with new safety measures — to provide student support.
 PSU is planning for a return to primarily in-person instruction for fall 2021.

 |Winter 2021||Mostly remote|

 PSU faculty trained in summer 2020 with our Office of Academic Innovation to refine their remote teaching practices and help students thrive in a virtual environment.
 Students can also get one-on-one online support with virtual tutoring, academic coaching, writing help, and advising.

 Many student services are open on campus, including the library, study spaces, child care, housing, dining, and the Center for Student Health and Counseling (SHAC).
 Close to 900 students live on campus with a full slate of safeguards to address health and well being.

 Your health and well-being come first